Permissions

 Scope rules restrict which entities an actor can see by filtering query results based on entity data fields.

-When an actor queries entities, scope rules for their role and the target entity type are collected.
+When an actor queries entities, scope rules for their role and the target data type are collected.
 These rules generate filters that are applied to the query:

 Actor queries "session" entities